Bicep Tendonitis

 - Pain and tenderness at the front of your arm near the shoulder

-- Increased pain when lifting your arm above your head
+- Increased shoulder pain when lifting your arm above your head

 - The feeling of your shoulder “catching” when you move your arm